Searching ...

 Buying a home in Kingsport

-But at Kingsport’s median list price, you could find townhomes and single-family homes from 1,400 to 2,100 square feet, including new construction.
+But at Kingsport’s housing prices, you could find townhomes and single-family homes from 1,400 to 2,100 square feet, including new construction.
 Some homes in that price range came with lots sized up to a half-acre.

 • Preston Forest: a well-established central neighborhood with easy school access